-133.128.
-Civic organizations have historically played a critical role in assisting eligible Floridians who wish to register to vote.

-134.129.
-Over the past several decades, third-party organizations like the League have registered hundreds of thousands, if not millions, of Florida voters.

-135.130.
-In just the past three years alone, third party organizations in Florida have registered nearly 220,000 new Florida voters.

-- 136.131.
-While all Floridians can benefit from third-party voter registration organizations, such organizations are crucial to reaching underserved communities. - 137.132.
-Under current Florida law, third-party organizations that wish to register voters are subject to laws and regulations that ensure voter registration forms are handled appropriately and delivered promptly to Florida's Supervisors. - directly with the Division of Elections, receive their registration forms directly from the Division (which are marked with the organization's unique identifier number), and timely submit completed applications by book closing or 10 days after the application is completed, whichever is earlier.
+- 133. Civic organizations have historically played a critical role in assisting eligible Floridians who wish to register to vote. - 134.
+Over the past several decades, third-party organizations like the League have registered hundreds of thousands, if not millions, of Florida voters. - 135.
+In just the past three years alone, third party organizations in Florida have registered nearly 220,000 new Florida voters. - 136.
+While all Floridians can benefit from third-party voter registration organizations, such organizations are crucial to reaching underserved communities. - 137.
+Under current Florida law, third-party organizations that wish to register voters are subject to laws and regulations that ensure voter registration forms are handled appropriately and delivered promptly to Florida's Supervisors. - 138.
+These third-party organizations must, for example, register directly with the Division of Elections, receive their registration forms directly from the Division (which are marked with the organization's unique identifier number), and timely submit completed applications by book closing or 10 days after the application is completed, whichever is earlier.
 See Fla.
 Admin.
 Code Ann. r.
 1S-2.042; Fla.
-Stat. § 97.0575. - 139.134.
-Well before the enactment of the Voter Suppression Bill, organizations that failed to timely return applications were already subject to fines and referral to the Attorney General.
-Id. - 140.135.
-Because voter registration is a constitutionally protected activity, Florida's federal courts have carefully monitored the Legislature's restrictions on third party voter registration to ensure they do not violate the First Amendment. - 141.136.
+Stat. § 97.0575.

+- 139. Well before the enactment of the Voter Suppression Bill, organizations that failed to timely return applications were already subject to fines and referral to the Attorney General.
+Id. - 140.
+Because voter registration is a constitutionally protected activity, Florida's federal courts have carefully monitored the Legislature's restrictions on third party voter registration to ensure they do not violate the First Amendment. - 141.
 In just the past fifteen years, federal courts have twice struck down onerous requirements imposed by Florida on third-party registration organizations, see League of Women Voters of Fla. v.
 Browning, 863 F. Supp.
 2d 1155 (N.D.
 Fla.
 2012); League of Women Voters of Fla. v.
 Cobb, 447 F. Supp.
 2d 1314 (S.D.
 Fla.
-2006).
+2006). - 142.

-142.137.
 The Voter Suppression Bill, however, now requires third-party registration organizations and its volunteers to "warn" the applicant at the time the application is collected that the organization "might not deliver" the voter's application "before registration closes for the next ensuing election."
 The organization must also inform the voter of various other means to register to vote that do not depend on a third-party organization and educate them on how to use those other options.3

-143.138.
-The Deceptive Registration Warning is clearly calculated to and will have the effect of discouraging Floridians from registering and associating with third-party organizations.

-144.139.
-When a would-be voter hears that the League "might not deliver" their form on time and the League advises the voter they have other options to
+- 143. The Deceptive Registration Warning is clearly calculated to and will have the effect of discouraging Floridians from registering and associating with third-party organizations. - 144.
+When a would-be voter hears that the League "might not deliver" their form on time and the League advises the voter they have other options to register, that voter is not likely to trust the League with their application, damaging the League's credibility and impairing its ability to effectively register voters. - 145.
+This government-compelled message is also contrary to the message that the League and other third-party registration organizations currently convey to voter registration applicants. - 146.
+When the League currently assists Florida voters in registering and collects their registration forms, League volunteers and organizers take time to